edoreld/hesa-campaign/Relationships System.md

 #### Relevant Abilities

-Your relevant ability modifier, that you choose when you first began training, allows you to automatically succeed and make progress on your Training Check a number of times equal to the ability modifier, up to a maximum of five times.
+Your relevant ability modifier allows you to automatically succeed and make progress on your Training Check a number of times equal to the ability modifier, up to a maximum of five times.
 This means that your die size automatically decreases a number of times equal to your modifier.
 See the chart below.

 |Ability Modifier|Your Starting Die Size|
 |---|---|